Pupil Progression Plan

 In the space below, please describe the LEA’s due process procedures related to student placement for regular education students, students with disabilities having an Individualized Education Program plan, and students having an Individual Accommodation/Section 504 plan.

-X. Additional LEA policies related to student placement and promotion
+Additional LEA policies related to student placement, promotion, etc.

-In the space below, please describe any additional LEA policies related to student placement and promotion that have not been addressed in other sections of this document.
+In the space below, please describe any additional LEA policies related to student placement and promotion, etc. that have not been addressed in other sections of this document.